Geocaching: Virtual cache

 This cache type does not contain a physical logbook.
 They are normally hidden at a rather interesting or unique location, usually with a described object such as an art sculpture or a scenic lookout.
 Validation for finding a virtual cache generally requires one to email the cache hider with information such as a date or a name on a plaque, or to post a picture of oneself at the site with a GPS receiver in hand.
 As of 2005, new virtual caches are no longer allowed by Groundspeak as it is considered a legacy cache.

 On August 24, 2017, Groundspeak announced "Virtual Rewards", allowing 4000 new virtual caches to be placed during the following year.
+Groundspeak also offered Virtual Rewards 2.0, 3.0, 4.0, and 5.0 on June 4, 2019, March 1, 2022, January 17, 2024, and February 3, 2025, respectively.
 Each year, eligible geocachers can opt-in to a drawing and some selected with the opportunity to submit a virtual cache for publication.
-From 2005 to 2017, the geocaching website no longer listed new caches without a physical container, including virtual and webcam caches (with the exception of earthcaches and events); however, older caches of these types have been grandfathered.
+From 2005 to 2017, the geocaching website no longer listed new caches without a physical container, including virtual and webcam caches (with the exception of EarthCaches and events); however, older caches of these types have been grandfathered.

 EarthCache

 Similar to virtual geocaches, an EarthCache is published not by a local reviewer, but by a volunteer regional reviewer associated with the Geological Society of America.
 The geocacher usually has to perform a task which teaches an education lesson about the geology of the cache area.
 Visitors must answer geological questions to complete the cache which can be as simple as describing the color and thickness of layers in an outcrop or can be as complicated as taking measurements of stream velocities or fault offsets.
-Earthcaches covers geologic topics such as: rock formation, mineralogy, earthquakes, fluvial processes, erosion, volcanology, and planetary science (among others).
+EarthCaches covers geologic topics such as: rock formation, mineralogy, earthquakes, fluvial processes, erosion, volcanology, and planetary science (among others).